laabidi-ahmed-ai/supervised-unsupervised/README.md

 ---

 ## 2. Data Sources
-> Note: The original CSV and SQL Server backup are not included in this repo due to size and privacy constraints.
+> Note: The original CSV and SQL Server backup are not included in this repo due to size constraints.
-> The notebook contains all code and results; it can be adapted to new data with the same schema.
+> The notebook contains all code and results

 The modeling data is built from **two sources**: